stefanosGerschKoutsogiannis/8_Puzzle_Extended/README.md

 # 8-Puzzle Solver with UCS and A*

-This repository contains an implementation of an 8-Puzzle solver using Uniform Cost Search (UCS) and A* search algorithms.
+This repository contains an implementation of a solver for an extension of the 8-Puzzle game, utilizing Uniform Cost Search (UCS) and A* search algorithms.
 This project was completed as an assignment for the Artificial Intelligence course at the Department of Computer Science and Engineering, University of Ioannina, Spring 2024.

 **Project Description:**